GIScience/openrouteservice-docs/docs/source/api.rst

 Reverse Geocoding Parameters
 ++++++++++++++++++++++++++++

 As a result of a reverse geocoding request you will always get exactly one match.
 It is the next enclosing Object which surrounds the given coordinate.
-The MaxResponse parameter is still needed.
-(Will be fixed soon)
+There will always be only one response.
+The

 +-----------------+--------------------------------------------------------------------------------------+
 | Parameter       | Description                                                                          |